 This is all supported by our innovation approach, which includes Accenture Research, Accenture Ventures and Accenture Labs as well as our Studios, Innovation Centers and Delivery Centers.
 Our research and thought leadership teams help identify market, technology and industry trends.
 Accenture Ventures partners with and invests in growth-stage companies that create innovative enterprise technologies.
 Accenture Labs incubate and prototype new concepts through applied research and development projects.
-Within this, the Technology Incubation Group incubates and applies emerging technology innovation to business architectures, including blockchain, metaverse, extended reality and quantum.
+Within this, we incubate and apply emerging technology innovation to business architectures, including blockchain, metaverse, extended reality and quantum.